annapoliswu/chemSims/egdd.md

 Idea is to have a selection menu of glassware that one can click to zoom in and operate closer.

-Each piece in detail should clearly present the name and maybe a quick blurb about what it's usually used for.
+Each glassware piece in detail should clearly present the name and a quick blurb about what it's usually used for.

-A glass on a zeroed scale.
+There is a glass on a zeroed scale and users can use the glassware to measure out a specific amount into the glass to weigh it.

-Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water)
+Actions for measuring out water using the pipettes would be different from more container-like glassware.

-Maybe a notepad on side that auto records the mass and there can be a note about D = M/V to calc the volume.
+Maybe include a notepad on side that auto records the mass and there can be a note about D = M/V to calculate volume from mass.

-TODO: MVP would be a beaker vs pipet probably?
+_TODO: Minimum viable product would probably be a beaker vs pipette?
+If pipetting and pouring are the only 2 actions needed to measure out water._

 # Objects/Entities